rohanbhatia96/rohanbhatia96/README.md

 ## I'm a Developer and Blogger!

 - 🔭 Currently looking forward to working as a remote developer!
-- 🌱 I'm learning fullstack development with javascript/typescript.
+- 🌱 Fullstack engineer with 5 years of experience specializing in JavaScript/TypeScript, React, and Python.
 - ✍ Sometimes, I write.
 Music blog -> [Acoustic Bits][acousticbits].
 Personal blog -> [Rohan Bhatia][website].
 - ⚡ Fun fact: I love football, mixed martial arts and gaming!